 A final note about laser treatment – it can be painful.
 I am speaking from personal experience here.
 I’ve had multiple sessions based on my podiatrist’s recommendations.
 Some people are fine and most doctors or podiatrists will sell the lasers as being “pain free”.
 However, in my case it hurt.
 Quite a bit.
 Heating the skin under your toes to 140°F (60°C) is not a walk in the park, especially if you have fungus on multiple toenails.
 Much like the “zingers” that some people report from laser teeth whitening, expect a few of them when getting laser treatment on your toenails.
 If you do choose to go down this route, I’d strongly recommend taking some strong over the counter pain killers about 30 minutes before your laser treatment session, to try and keep the pain to a bearable level.

-Topical (cream or spray) treatment for yellow toenails
+Topical (cream or spray) treatment for discolored toenails

 Topical creams or sprays for nail fungus are cost effective and easy to use, but you have to keep at it.
 Use them daily, or multiple times a day when you start with these treatment in order to get the best results.